-The findings of this study demonstrate that parental attitudes toward a child’s weight comprise an emotionally saturated process where cultural stigma, personal history, and unresolved shame converge on the child's body.
-This process is organized around the internalization of societal weight stigma as a moral liability, and the intergenerational transmission of shame that constructs a “contemptible self” based on past familial hurtful experiences.
-The interplay of these forces manifests through three recurring parenting pathways that participants navigate dynamically.
-These include conscious correction, where parents implement a '180-degree rule' to offer unconditional love and abundance; unconscious repetition, occurring during emotional collapse when past critical patterns and shame resurface; and conscious alignment, where parents prioritize body control as a protective duty to prepare the child for a hostile society.
-Ultimately, these pathways are not mutually exclusive, as parents frequently move between them depending on their emotional load and social context
+The findings demonstrate that parental attitudes toward a child’s weight comprise an emotionally saturated process where cultural stigma, personal history, and unresolved shame converge on the child’s body.
+This process is organized around the internalization of societal weight stigma as a moral liability, and the intergenerational transmission of shame that constructs a contemptible self based on past familial hurtful experiences.
+The interplay of these forces manifests through three recurring parenting pathways that participants navigate dynamically: (1) conscious correction, where parents implement a 180-degree rule to offer unconditional love and abundance; (2) unconscious repetition, which occurs during emotional collapse when past critical patterns and shame resurface; and (3) conscious alignment, where parents prioritize body control as a protective duty to prepare the child for a hostile society.
+Ultimately, these pathways are not mutually exclusive, as parents frequently move between them depending on their emotional load and the social context.

 Discussion

 This research is embedded in a cultural landscape where the body serves as a primary site for negotiating identity and social worth.
 Within this climate, which frames the body as a personal project and equates thinness with success, our analysis demonstrates how obesity is transformed from a physical trait into a profound marker of personal failure.
-The findings of the present study reveal how these social narratives do not remain in the social sphere but permeate deep into the familial and intra-psychic domains.
-In this context, the analysis identified three deep themes organizing the parental experience.
-The first theme describes the internalization of social stigma, viewing obesity as a "mark of Cain" and a character flaw; the second theme uncovers mechanisms of the intergenerational transmission of shame and anxiety; and the third theme indicates the constant presence of the past, creating a tension between a conscious desire for repair and unconscious patterns of repetition.
-Integrating these themes, a theoretical model was developed to guide the following discussion.
-This model proposes viewing the child's body as a unique "arena" where cultural forces, intra-psychic dynamics, and family systems processes intersect.
-Through this prism, we analyze how parental anxiety and repressed feelings of worthlessness are projected onto the child, and how culture provides the moral language and legitimacy through which shame and anxiety is transmitted across generations.
-This synthesis illustrates a cyclical process of devaluation that binds the child’s physicality to the parents’ unresolved emotional history, as represented in the research model below (Fig. 1).
+The findings reveal that these social narratives do not remain in the social sphere but permeate deep into the familial and intra-psychic domains.
+In this context, our analysis identified three deep themes pertaining to parental experience.
+The first theme, from cultural norms to internal moral judgment, describes the internalization of social stigma, where obesity is viewed as a “mark of Cain” and a character flaw; the second theme, echoes of the past, uncovers mechanisms of the intergenerational transmission of shame and anxiety; and the third theme, the past in the present, indicates the constant presence of prior experiences, creating tension between a conscious desire for repair and unconscious patterns of repetition.
+Integrating these themes, we developed a theoretical model to guide the following discussion.
+This model proposes viewing the child’s body as a unique “arena” where cultural forces, intra-psychic dynamics, and family systems processes intersect.
+Through this prism, we analyze how parental anxiety and repressed feelings of worthlessness are projected onto the child, and how culture provides the moral language and legitimacy through which shame and anxiety are transmitted across generations.
+This synthesis illustrates a cyclical process of devaluation that binds the child’s physicality to the parents’ unresolved emotional history, as represented in the research model shown in Figure 1.

+Figure 1

-Fig. 1.
-Research Model.
+Research Model

-The Cultural Scaffold and the Intergenerational Reenactment
+The Cultural Scaffold and Intergenerational Reenactment